-Earlier this week, President Rodrigo Duterte signed the Universal Health Care (UHC) Act, which will provide healthcare coverage to all Filipinos.
+In February, President Rodrigo Duterte signed the Universal Health Care (UHC) Act, which will provide healthcare coverage for all Filipinos.
 It’s one of the priority bills by the President during his last State of the Nation Address (SONA).

-And now we’re here.
-Once the UHC is in full effect, every Filipino will become covered by the National Health Insurance Program.
+Once the UHC is in full effect, every Filipino will become covered by the National Health Insurance Program (NHIP).

 Health care for all Filipinos

 Regardless of age, gender, and social status, Filipinos can start availing of health services through